Leadership is an Obligation

 In the developing world, farmers seek much the same thing.
 They want great seeds, but many of their governments block them from buying and planting the biotech enhanced seeds that have transformed agriculture around the planet.

-When farmers enjoy the opportunity to make the most of technology, they come up with amazing ways to pursue their agricultural interests, such as an “Uber for tractors” in Uganda, a fish-farming phone app in Kenya, and a farm-security app in Nigeria.
+When farmers enjoy the opportunity to make the most of technology, they come up with amazing ways to pursue their agricultural interests, such as an “Uber for tractors” in Uganda, une fish-farming phone app in Kenya, et un farm-security app in Nigeria.

 Beneath it all is a belief in sound science and the promise of technology—and that’s why I’ve become a promoter of the Global Farmer Statement on Plant Breeding Innovation, a document that seeks to find common interests amid the astounding diversity of agriculture.

 It’s a Canadian-led initiative but just about every farmer can support its ideas.
 I’m proud of this because as a Canadian in a room full of my respected farming peers I felt a strong obligation to demand more from my resource-rich country.
-The world needs more of what Canada can offer- food, fuel, fertilizer and maybe most importantly, leadership.
+The world needs more of what Canada can offer- nourriture, carburant, fertilizer and maybe most importantly, leadership.

 We live in a world with a changing climate, geopolitical threats, and a growing population of more than 8 billion people—but there is power in knowledge and the collaborations we create.